unicode-org/cldr/docs/ldml/tr35-personNames.md

     3. Otherwise the result is A + B, further modified by replacing any sequence of two or more white space characters by the first whitespace character.
 5. All of the fields are replaced by the corresponding values from the PersonName object.

-#### 6.7.1 <a name="handling-foreign-names" href="#handling-foreign-names">Handling foreign names</a>
+#### <a name="handling-foreign-names" href="#handling-foreign-names">Handling foreign names</a>

 There are two main challenges in dealing with foreign name formatting that needs to be considered.
-One is the ordering, which is dealt with under the section [[2.3 nameOrderLocales Element](#nameorderlocales-element)].
+One is the ordering, which is dealt with under the section [nameOrderLocales Element](#nameorderlocales-element)].
 The other is spacing.

 Some writing systems require spaces (or some other non-letters) to separate words.
 For example, [Hayao Miyazaki](https://en.wikipedia.org/wiki/Hayao_Miyazaki) is written in English with given name first and with a space between the two name fields, while in Japanese there is no space with surname first: [宮崎駿](https://ja.wikipedia.org/wiki/%E5%AE%AE%E5%B4%8E%E9%A7%BF)